Zac Build Guide by Her0mars

 The other side to this passive is the revival which is useless if you die deep in the enemy team, so try to be near your allies when you pop it.
 Each bloblet has 12.5% of your max health, and 50% of your resists.
 Additionally they take 33% less AOE damage.
 After 8-4 seconds your Bloblets "recombine" to revive you with 10-50% hp based on how much damage the bloblets took.
 Even if they are further away because of being knocked away or cc'd they still "combine" after 8 seconds.
 This means that if you TP and make one of the bloblets temporarily invincible for 3.5 seconds, it betters the chance of you being revived.
 Generally though, if you die near an enemy, you are donezo.
 Also note that other revive items or abilities take place before your passive can pop, and that turrets priorities bloblets over minions.

-Definitely not the best ability Zac has but it is important non the less. it has a weak slow but it still helps us keep up with some champions.
-Just has all of his other abilities work it spawns a blob when we hit an enemy champion.
+Definitely a better ability that it was. using this skill now allows you to slam two units together dealing AoE damage in the contact zone between them.. it has a weak slow but it still helps us keep up with some champions.
+Just has all of his other abilities work it spawns blobs when we hit enemy champions.
 We can use this to help find invisible champions such as Rengar, Shaco, and Twitch when they try running away.
-It's base damage is meh, It's utility is mediocre at best, and it's scaling is terrible.
-So we max it last.
-However we take it at level 2 for faster clears as it has a MUCH shorter cooldown than Elastic Slingshot @ rank 1.
-A cool trick you can do with this skill is press Q, and mid animation quickly flash to "extend" it's range.
-Moreover this gives less reaction time etc. Would be a cooler trick if Q was better.
+It's base damage is meh and It's utility is pretty decent but ultimately we max it last.
+Still take it at level 2 for faster clears as it has a MUCH shorter cooldown than Elastic Slingshot @ rank 1.

 This skill's Dps is fairly good, if not the best in Zac's Kit so we max it Second for better clears, and more damage.
 When activated Zac briefly ignores unit collisions against monsters he hits with it, to allow you to walk around in camps and pick up blobs without getting creep blocked.
 The most interesting buff to this skill is that picking up blobs reduces it's cooldown by 1 second.
 The base CD of this skill is 5. minus a max of 2 seconds from 40% cdr leaving us at a 3 second cooldown before blobs.
 Normally a full basic skill rotation (qwe) on a single enemy will yield 3 blobs leaving this at a 1 second cooldown.
 It has a decent range (350) which is 50 units or 1 blob shorter than the range of sunfire cape.
 This is the only ability you can activate during Let's Bounce! and it does not interrupt your previous commands, meaning it has no cast time.
 This skill is good at shredding tanks and squishies alike, but as with most of Zac's abilities, it has poopy scaling and decent base damage.

 This is what Separates the boys from the blobs, the jelly to Zac's Jam, Your defining skill.
 Max this First for respectable base damage, WAY less CD, and so much range that a vocal instructor would be like "DAymmmmmmm SON" This is your Elastic Slingshot and your ability to land it and chain it at the right angle with Let's Bounce! is what will define your ability to play Zac.
-It's Range is 1800 which is massive, like obscenely long and it has a hit range of 300 units, so it's a pretty hard ability to miss.
+It's Range is massive, like obscenely long and it has a hit range of 300 units, so it's a pretty hard ability to miss.
 For each enemy champion hit by this skill you spawn an extra blob meaning that if you hit all five members of the enemy team you are rewarded heavily, gaining 20% max hp in blobs and 5 seconds of CDr for your E. Not exactly darius level broke healing, but it's close enough for me.
-It knocks all enemies hit up for 1 second, and at max rank takes 1.5 seconds to fully charge.
+It knocks all enemies hit, and this is longer if you charge it more.
 If you cancel this skill by moving you are refunded half it's cost and half the cooldown.
 I have yet to remember if you get half cost refunded if you are Cancelled by enemy CC but I will promptly be adding this information.
 I will have a section later in the guide for the strategy surrounding this skill.

 Skill Rotations and leveling